devcybiko/if-hydra/02-Concatenation/README.md

 ## The Hydra

 A simple implementation of this program uses an `if-hydra` with division by 3 checked for no remainder first, then division by 5.
-Besides raising the specter of the Hydra, it also checks the division by 5 twice, which is inefficient.
+Besides raising the specter of the Hydra, it also checks the division by 5 in two places - which defies the "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)" rule.

 ```python
 def fizzbuzz(n):